snapcrafters/photoscape/README.md

 ## Reusing this snap

-This snap is built from the "steamforwindows" snap.
-Look at the repo for instructions on how to snap your own Windows application: <https://github.com/snapcrafters/steamforwindows>.
+You can use this snap as a reference for creating snaps of other Windows applications.
+See the [sommelier-core](https://github.com/snapcrafters/sommelier-core) repo for more information on how to snap a Windows application.

+If you have any questions about creating snaps of Windows applications then [post in the Snapcraft forum](https://forum.snapcraft.io).

+## License

+This snap manifest is released under the GPLv2 license.
+PhotoScape itself is a proprietary application owned by MOOII TECH.